 Risks and Staying Safe

 For most people there are no major risks associated with gardening, but for cancer patients any new activity should be cleared by a doctor first.
 Potential risks for mesothelioma and cancer patients when gardening include over-exertion, sun burn, or exposure to harmful pesticides or herbicides.
-You can avoid some of these risks by taking it slowly, wearing a hat, long sleeves, and sunscreen, and by sticking with organic gardening.
+You can avoid some of these risks by taking it slowly, wearing sunscreen, a hat, and long sleeves, and by sticking with organic gardening.

 If your energy levels or physical limitations do not permit you to participate actively in gardening, simply being outdoors in a garden can provide some benefits.
-Time spend in nature is proven to have mental health benefits, such as stress relief, reduced anxiety, and mental reflection.
+Time spent in nature is proven to have mental health benefits, such as stress relief, reduced anxiety, and mental reflection.
 An easy walk in a park can provide some of these benefits, as can sitting in a park or garden.

 Get Your FREE Resources Sent Overnight